pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

   # ...
 end
 ```
-_listing 5.14 Updates for case insensitivity in Redis::Server_
+_listing 5.14 Updates for case insensitivity in BYORedis::Server_

-We also need to update the `Redis::SetCommand` class to handle options regardless of the case chosen by clients:
+We also need to update the `BYORedis::SetCommand` class to handle options regardless of the case chosen by clients:

 ``` ruby
 # set_command.rb